darnado/caledros-basic-blocks/README.txt

 ## Features

-* Adds 18 new custom Gutenberg blocks
+* Adds 18 new custom Gutenberg blocks.
+5 blocks and 1 variation block can only be used in templates, template parts, and patterns
 * Flex and grid containers blocks included
 * Dark/Light mode block included
 * Blocks built with performance and minimalism in mind